Benefits of Solar Panels

 Concentrating solar-thermal power, on the other hand, uses mirrors to reflect sunlight and direct it on to receivers.
 The receivers collect the energy and convert it to heat, which can then be used as electricity.
 This type of solar energy is more common for large businesses and power plants.

-When you contact a solar energy company, they will send a team of professionals out to determine if your home is right for solar panels, break down everything you’ll need to get started, and walk you through the process.
+When you contact a solar energy company, they will send a team of professionals out to determine if your structure is right for solar panels, break down everything you’ll need to get started, and walk you through the process.

 What Insurance Companies Cover Solar Panels?